flashcatcloud/flashcat-cli/src/commands/sourcemaps/README.md

 Errors in Flashcat UI can be enriched with links to GitHub/GitLab/Bitbucket/Azure DevOps if these requirements are met:
 - `git` executable is installed
-- `datadog-ci` is run within the git repository
+- `flashcat-cli` is run within the git repository

 When these requirements are met, the upload command reports Git information such as:
 - the current commit hash